eltoroit/ETCopyData/README.md

 | orderBy             | null    | String    | For exports, determines the order for the metadata records that are exported.   |
 | where               | null    | String    | Restrict which records are be exported.                                         |

+## References
+ETCopyData fully supports importing references between SObjects, both Lookup and Parent/Child relationships.

+ETCopyData determines an import order, based on the Lookup and Parent/Child relationships that are exported and not flagged as twoPassReferenceFields.
+It sorts the list of SObjects using the following algorithm:

+1. the SObjects that have no relationships to any other SObjects
+2. the SObjects that only have relationships to group 1
+3. the SObjects that have relationships to group 1 and/or 2
+4. etc.

+ETCopyData imports the data for the SObjects in that order, keeping track of the mapping between Ids in the source set and their equivalent Ids the target system.
+When importing a reference field, it can immediately set the correct Id in the target system.

+If your data model is tree-like, no additional configuration is needed to automatically import all references.
+If your data model contains cyclic references or self references, additional configuration using the 'twoPassReferenceField' setting.
+An example cyclic reference is SObject A having a lookup field for SObject B and SObject B having a lookup field for SObject A. An example self reference is SObject A having a lookup field for SObject A.

+If your data model contains one of these types of references, you will get the following error during import:

+> Deadlock determining import order, most likely caused by circular or self reference, configure those fields as twoPassReferenceFields

+Configuring twoPassReferenceFields can be automated, but currently is a manual process.
+In general, if you have two SObjects that reference each other through a single Lookup relationship in each SObject, you only need to flag one of those fields as a twoPassReferenceField.

+As an example, assume you have the following SObject and fields:

+- SObject A__c: field RefB__c of type Lookup(B__c)
+- SObject B__c: field RefA__c of type Lookup(A__c)

+If your dataset contains 1000 A__c records and 10 B__c records, the optimal configuration is to configure B__c.RefA__c as twoPassReferenceField.
+On import, ETCopyData will execute the following steps:

+1. import all records for SObject B__c (keeping the RefA__c field null), keeping track of the mapping between Id in the source set and the Id in the target system
+2. import all records for SObject A__c, setting the RefB__c field correctly using the mapping, keeping track of the mapping the record Ids
+3. revisit all SObject B__c records that have a value for RefA__c, and set the RefA__c field to the mapped Id

 ## Notes:
 1. Because the data in the org gets modified, you are **not** allowed to use a production org.
 You can only use a scratch org or a sandbox!
 2. You must explicitly specify which standard sObjects you want to process because there are way too many standard sObjects and not a good way to determine which ones are useful.
 But for custom sObjects, you can specify that you want all of them.